PrakashD2003/Deep-Learning/Neural-Networks/My-Notes-Week-2.md

 dw = (1 / m) * np.dot(X, dZ.T)

 # STEP 3: Compute the gradient for the bias (db)
-# [cite_start]This calculates the derivative of the cost function with respect to the bias 'b'. [cite: 657, 658]
+# This calculates the derivative of the cost function with respect to the bias 'b'.
 # It is simply the average of all the error terms in dZ.
 db = (1 / m) * np.sum(dZ)